l7mp/learning-go/99-labs/01-setup/README.md

 git commit -m 'first exercise solved'
 ```

 You can test *all* your solutions from the main directory by issuing `make test`.
-Currently only the first test will pass: at the end of the course you should have *all tests* to succeed.
+Currently only the first test will succeed: at the end of the course you should have *all the tests* pass.